Reviews You Can Rely On

 What really sets the Pur Plus 11-Cup Pitcher apart is its filtration technology.
 The 3-in-1 PUR PLUS filter is NSF certified to reduce lead, microplastics, chlorine, and over 20 other chemical and physical contaminants, making it one of the most thorough pitchers we've tested.
 The powerful filter sits at home in a user-friendly design, allowing for advanced filtration without having to adapt your lifestyle to fit a filter — all you have to do is remember to fill up your pitcher and buy filter replacements regularly.

-When it comes to forever chemicals, the Pur Plus did an impressive job.
-Most PFNA was filtered out in out testing as well.
-Bottom line: this pitcher delivers contaminant removal nearly on par with reverse osmosis systems in a simple, easy-to-use package.
+When it comes to PFAS, also known as forever chemicals, the Pur Plus does an impressive job.
+Most PFNA (a PFAS subtype) was filtered out, as well as 100% of PFBA.
+Bottom line: the Pur delivers some of the best PFAS removal of any pitcher-style filter, and is nearly on par with reverse osmosis systems.

 % PFAS Removal